terramate-io/terramate/docs/sharing-data.md

 ## terramate.stack.path.to\_root (string)

-The relative path from the stack to root.
+The relative path from the stack to the project root.

 Given this project layout: